All Programs

 OUR OFFICE HOURS

-If you are an individual who plans to attend a Continuing Education Inc./Univesity at Sea cruise conference and you have questions about cruising or about the conferences themselves, please review the list below.
+If you are an individual who plans to attend a Continuing Education Inc./University at Sea cruise conference and you have questions about cruising or about the conferences themselves, please review the list below.
 If you cannot find the answers to your questions please feel free to email us at contactus@continuingeducation.net or call us toll free at 1-800-422-0711

 1. How does the University at Sea® work?